Thick, chewy, and insanely delicious Butter Pecan Cookies! And they’re freezer friendly, too!

 - Preheat oven to 375 degrees (F).
 Line a large baking sheet with parchment paper.

 - Scoop 3 tablespoon sized rounds of dough onto the prepared sheet, leaving 2 inches in between each cookie for spreading.
 Firmly press a pecan half on top of each ball of cookie dough, if desired, then bake in preheated oven for 9 minutes, or until edges are set and the center is still a little jiggly.
-Allow cookies to cool on the pan for 10 minutes, then carefully transfer to a cooling rack.
+Sprinkle warm cookies with a little granulated sugar, if desired.
+Allow cookies to cool on the pan for 15 minutes, then carefully transfer to a cooling rack.
 Repeat with remaining cookie dough.

 - Cookies will stay "fresh" for 3 days when stored in an airtight container.